A Guide for Helping a Spouse with a Mental Illness

 - Stressful life situations, like divorce or financial problems

-If your spouse has both a mental illness and drug addiction, the specialists at Montare Behavioral Health can refer you to an addiction treatment center that will provide the help your partner needs.
-Co-occurring disorders are serious and must be treated simultaneously for a successful recovery.
+If your spouse has a mental illness, the specialists at Montare Behavioral Health can refer you to our mental health treatment center that will provide the help your partner needs.
+Mental conditions are serious and must be treated simultaneously for successful management.

 5 Ways to Deal with Mental Illness in a Spouse